hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2790

-Whoever supplicates another god besides Allah, for which he has no proof, his reckoning will be with his Lord.
+Whoever invokes another god besides Allah, for which he has no proof, his reckoning will be with his Lord.
 Indeed, the disbelievers will never succeed.

 # 2791